Design Philosophy

 Agent Patterns

 FeLLAMA defines three reusable agent patterns.
-New agents implement one of these patterns and automatically inherit the IPC protocol, error handling, and CLI conventions.
+New agents implement one of these and automatically inherit the IPC protocol, error handling, and CLI conventions.

 Pattern 1: Simple Agent